Oponn-1/3D-Point-Cloud-Denoising/README.md

 ```

 ## RUNNING INSTRUCTIONS
+### Automated Test
 To run an automated test that will check if everything is working:
 ```bash
 python3 auto_test.py
 ```

-When prompted to select your system, make sure to choose the right one.
+> When prompted to select your system, make sure to choose the right one.
 Currently only Linux and MacOS are supported.
 The prompt will list the available systems.

-When prompted to make any selection out of a numbered list of options, type the number as your response.
+> When prompted to make any selection out of a numbered list of options, type the number as your response.

 To clean up all the extra files created by the test:
 ```bash
 python3 test_cleanup.py
 ```

+### User Controlled Execution
 To run denoising with user input:
 ```bash
 python3 denoise.py
 ```

+### Iterative Closest Point
-To run ICP:
+To run ICP on two .xyz files:
 ```bash
 python3 run_icp.py
 ```

-When prompted for a filename, always include the extension (it will either be .xyz or .gts, the prompt will tell you).
+> When prompted for a filename, always include the extension (it will either be .xyz or .gts, the prompt will tell you).

 ## TO-DO
 - [X] Write file conversion (.xyz to .gts)